Giant sunfish: Description

-Mola alexandrini has a relatively small mouth and its teeth fused into a parrot-like beak.
+Mola alexandrini has a relatively small mouth, and its teeth are fused into a parrot-like beak.
 It can reach up to 3.3 m in length and 2700 kg in mass, making it the heaviest bony fish.
 Their bodies are flat and round, with large fins that they swish back and forth to propel themselves with as they swim horizontally.
-Their skin has rough denticles, leathery texture, with brown and gray coloring with pale blotches until death when they turn white.
-The body of the species has a thick white subcutaneous gelatinous layer that is smooth to the touch with a laterally compressed body covered in small rectangular scales.
-Both mola species have no caudal bones, ribs, or pelvic fins, and have fused vertebrae, leaving only their median fins to propel themselves.
-It can be recognized from the Mola mola by their lesser number of ossicles and lacking of a vertical band of denticles at its base.
+Their skin has rough denticles and a leathery texture, with brown and gray coloring with pale blotches; at death, their scales turn white.
+The body has a thick white subcutaneous gelatinous layer that is smooth to the touch, with a laterally compressed body covered in small rectangular scales.
+All mola species have no caudal bones, ribs, or pelvic fins, and have fused vertebrae, leaving only their median fins to propel themselves.
+Mola alexandrini can be distinguished from Mola mola by its smaller number of ossicles and lack of a vertical band of denticles at its base.
 In Mola, the lower jaws are intact while the upper jaws are slightly forked.
-Also present on the head are lateral lines with small white rounded otoconia.
-On the sides of the fish are small gill openings that are covered by soft gill membrane and gill rakers which are covered under a subcutaneous gelatinous layer.
-In these species, all fins are spineless and triangular with pectoral fins being small and rounded, located midlaterally fitting into shallow grooves on sides of the body.
-Dorsal fins are located on both sides of the anal fin.
+On the head, the lateral lines have small, white, rounded otoconia.
+On the sides are small gill openings covered by a soft gill membrane and gill rakers, which are covered under a subcutaneous gelatinous layer.
+All fins are spineless and triangular.
+Pectoral fins are small and rounded, located midlaterally fitting into shallow grooves on sides of the body, and dorsal fins are located on both sides of the anal fin.

 M. alexandrini can be distinguished by its unique characteristics of head bump, a chin bump, rectangular body scales, and rounded clavus.
-Although adult sunfish look generally similar, they are distinguishable using the seven characteristics: number of clavus fin rays, number of clavus ossicles, shape of clavus margin, presence of head bump, proportion of body length compared to body height, shape of body scales, and the presence of a chin bump.
+Although adult sunfish look generally similar, they are distinguishable using seven characteristics: number of clavus fin rays, number of clavus ossicles, shape of clavus margin, presence of head bump, proportion of body length compared to body height, shape of body scales, and the presence of a chin bump.

-Alongside these species, there are no external differences between sexes, however, the shape of gonads differs in males and females with females having a single ball-shaped ovary and males having a pair of elongated, rod-like testes.
+Alongside these species, there are no external differences between sexes; internally, however, the gonads differ in shape, with females having a single spherical ovary and males having a pair of elongated, rod-like testes.

-Overall, the maximum recorded weight of M. alexandrini is 2,744 kg for a 325-cm total length specimen caught off the coast of Faial Island, Azores, Portugal in late 2021.
+Overall, the maximum recorded weight of M. alexandrini is 2,744 kg (6049 lb) from a 325-cm-length (10.66 ft) specimen caught off the coast of Faial Island, Azores, Portugal in late 2021.
 With these records, this specimen is currently regarded as the world's heaviest bony fish specimen.
-It exceeds by nearly half a ton (444 kg) the largest previously known specimen (2300 kg), caught off Kamogawa, Japan in 1996.
+It exceeds by nearly half a ton (444 kg, 979 lb) the largest previously known specimen (2300 kg, 5070 lb), caught off Kamogawa, Japan in 1996.